Table of Contents

 Yes.
 Your IFC and BCF files are never uploaded or processed outside your Microsoft 365 tenant - all file processing happens client-side in the browser within your organization's SharePoint and Teams environment.

 For authentication purposes, the user's email address and Microsoft tenant ID are transmitted to Flinker.
 No other personal data or file content is shared.
-This is consistent with the Microsoft App Compliance certification for Open IFC Viewer.
+This is consistent with the Microsoft App Compliance certification for IFC Viewer for Microsoft Teams.

 Can you set which users can see the IFC model in Teams or SharePoint?